 There is no such language in Hebrews 6:19, which can lead to the conclusion that in this verse it is the first veil between the courtyard and Holy Place that is referred to.
 In other words, immediately after His ascension into heaven, Christ entered the Holy Place, and not the Most Holy Place.

-In order to understand this more, we need to know the sequence of events and services in the earthly sanctuary because it is given as our example for what happens in the heavenly Sanctuary.
+In order to understand this more, we need to know the sequence of events and services in the earthly sanctuary because it is given as our illustration for what happens in the heavenly Sanctuary.
 The Sanctuary is made of three main parts: the Courtyard, the Holy Place, and the Most Holy Place or Holy of Holies.
 The courtyard is where the sacrifices were offered.
 The Holy Place is where services of prayer, the shewbread, and the lampstand took place.
 The Most Holy Place is where judgement and the cleansing of the sanctuary would take place.
 Therefore, after Christ was sacrificed on earth as the ‘Lamb of God,’ He ascended to heaven and “entered” the Holy Place—the first apartment—to begin the first phase of His heavenly ministry.

 Later, in 1844, Christ entered through the “second veil” to the Most Holy Place.
 And how can we be sure without a shadow of a doubt that in 1844 Christ entered the most holy place to start the last phase of Sanctuary services?
 The answer is found in the amazing fulfillment of the 2300 years prophecy.
 For more on that, please check the following links: